rafelamer/mcersa/README.md

 One of the goals of the project was that my students could study the code and that this was as simple as possible, so that I discarded complex libraries like OpenSSL or GNU GMP.
 Then, I wrote my own library for educational purposes.
 I'm not a cryptographer and I'm sure that it has bugs and should not be used  in contexts that need cryptographically secure implementation.
 Use OpenSSL instead.

-To complement the RSA algorithms, I needed some symmetric cryptographic algorithms, so I downloaded different implementations from [https://github.com/Rupan/rsa](https://github.com/Rupan/rsa), [http://www.cs.technion.ac.il/~biham/Reports/Tiger/](http://www.cs.technion.ac.il/~biham/Reports/Tiger/), [https://github.com/B-Con/crypto-algorithms](https://github.com/B-Con/crypto-algorithms) and [http://bxr.su/OpenBSD/lib/libutil/pkcs5_pbkdf2.c](http://bxr.su/OpenBSD/lib/libutil/pkcs5_pbkdf2.c)
+To complement the RSA algorithms, I needed some symmetric cryptographic algorithms, so I downloaded different implementations from [https://github.com/Rupan/rsa](https://github.com/Rupan/rsa), [http://www.cs.technion.ac.il/~biham/Reports/Tiger/](http://www.cs.technion.ac.il/~biham/Reports/Tiger/), [https://github.com/B-Con/crypto-algorithms](https://github.com/B-Con/crypto-algorithms), [http://bxr.su/OpenBSD/lib/libutil/pkcs5_pbkdf2.c](http://bxr.su/OpenBSD/lib/libutil/pkcs5_pbkdf2.c) and [https://github.com/ogay/sha2](https://github.com/ogay/sha2)

-Thanks to Damien Bergamini, Brad Conte, Eli Biham and Michael Mohr.
+Thanks to Damien Bergamini, Brad Conte, Eli Biham, Michael Mohr and Olivier Gay.

 ## Getting Started